CalebTracey/ultrasound-app/README.md

 Created with React JS + Spring Boot + MongoDB.
 The app utilizes Spring Security for JWT authentication and the enforcement of role-based routing and privelages.

 ## Usage
 If you would like to try out the app for yourself, follow the steps below.
-You will need to create a collection on mongodb called "roles" and add to documents "ROLE_USER" and optionally "ROLE_ADMIN" as shown here:
+You will need to create a collection in mongodb called "roles" and add to documents "ROLE_USER" and optionally "ROLE_ADMIN" as shown here:
 <img src=./document-example.png />

 Also, make sure your application.properties file is configured as such: